SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/restart.md

 ### Restart device example - practical

 The first example does not execute the real rebooting command.
-For practical usage, you need to take into account how to keep the operation ID before/after rebooting a device.
+For practical usage, you must take into account how to keep the operation ID before/after rebooting a device.

 Here is the easiest example to overcome this problem.